i18next/i18next-parser/README.md

 `.pipe(i18next({parser: '(.*)'}))`

+If you use a custom regex, the `functions` option will be ignored.
+You need to write you regex to parse the functions you want parsed.

 You must pass the regex as a string.
 That means that you will have to properly escape it.
+Also, the parser will consider the translation key to be the first truthy match of the regex; it means that you must use non capturing blocks `(?:)` for anything that is not the translation key.

 The regex used by default is: